Travel blog salary, ah the most mysterious subject that you could Google. Or at least it seems that way, am-I-rite?

 My goals for this year are to expand my income by writing about subjects with high CPM rates, keep testing different affiliate programs and incorporate a product or a shop into my website.
 I have some fun ideas for van life products but I need to carve out time from a busy schedule to look into it creating them.

 One of my main goals is to get my second website to 50,000 monthly sessions and apply to Mediavine.
-Despite having 70 blog posts on it, my second travel blog is growing much slower than my first one.
 I haven’t invested a whole lot of effort into social media for my second blog which might be the reason why it’s not growing as quickly.
 It’s impossible to do everything by yourself and I’ve been stretching myself pretty thin over the years trying to do so.

 I hope this guide has helped shed some light on what type of income you can expect to make from a travel blog.
 Keep in mind that I’ve been managing my travel blogs for several years now so it’s not something that happened overnight.
 I spend A LOT of time creating content, sometimes working until late hours and on weekends too.